CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.NOVEMBER 2021

 People, people, people: In 1975 a friend, Patricio Letelier, introduced me to the basic concepts within string theory as understood at that time.
 Today, people like Ed Witten, Nathan Seiberg, Stefan Vandoren and Dean Rickles are at the forefront of current work; and it is entirely obvious, something is missing.

 In 2013 I was introduced to Langlands programs.
 My first contacts were Edward Frenkel and Robert Langlands.
 I continued my studies with the work of people like Ngô Bảo Châu, Vladimir Drinfeld, Stephen Gelbart, Laurent Lafforgue, Vincent Lafforgue, Gérard Laumon, Michael Rapoport and Andrew Wiles.
 How do we connect these programs to other dimensions of physics?
 Something is missing.
-Perhaps Emil Artin’s work will help.
+Might Emil Artin’s work help?

 Since 2015 I’ve also engaged people working within causal dynamical triangulation (CDT).
 Renate Loll, Jan Ambjørn and Jerzy Jurkiewicz started those investigations.
 Fotini Markopoulou and Lee Smolin have tried to explain that work to the wider public.
 It has been said that it is an approach to quantum gravity that, like loop quantum gravity, is background independent.
 Although credited with many successes, physics is still splintered.
 Even within CDT something is missing.